mattrussi/gitlab-com-runbooks/docs/audit-evidence-gathering/README.md

-### Production Server list (Server lists for Bastions, Production Servers, Database servers)
+### Production Server list (Server lists for bastions, production servers, database servers)

 Clone down chef repo and:
 Find the right roles for the 3 above categories.